 What is the Recovery Time Needed for Plastic Surgery - Facelift Recovery

-As the holiday season fast approaches many of us think about our personal appearance, after all, there are many parties and social functions to attend during a four to five week period.
+As the spring season fast approaches, many of us think about our personal appearance, after all, there are many gatherings and social functions that involve lighter clothing.

 If one has been thinking about a little help from a plastic surgeon, time is running out.
 However, with today’s less invasive refined techniques and significantly faster recovery, the possibilities of what one can have done have expanded.
 Of course, there is individual variability in bruising, swelling and final healing but it is possible to make some generalizations for the most common procedures.

 Facelift Recovery Time

 Facelifts today require ten days to two weeks to attend a social function and three weeks to return to full athletic activity.
 Short incision facelifts look very good in seven to ten days.
 Today’s facelift procedures are technically sophisticated and highly individualized for the particular patient.
 Repositioning the underlying foundation rather than just the skin is the key to a refreshed more youthful but not operated look.
 Most patients in their 40’s and early 50’s do not need volume added in their face but volume repositioning of the sagging tissues.
 Some individuals may lose facial fat as they get older and benefit from fat grafting or a filler substance very judiciously placed.

 A forehead or brow lift to reposition the eyebrows and help remove heaviness off the upper eyelids will take five to seven days before one is ready for the office party.
 Having one’s eyelids refreshed can take years off your appearance and is about the same recovery time regardless if one is having the upper lids, lower eyelids or both done.